 She’s also incredibly supportive!
 A trait you’ll appreciate/need during the crazy, and exhilarating, ride that is Pitch Wars!
 While the competition window didn’t end the way we hoped it would, over the course of the year Adalyn’s constantly been in touch to express her faith in my story, and in me as a writer.
 She’s taught me a lot about passion and perseverance.
 Without her, I wouldn’t have received my 7 full manuscript requests out of 8 submissions, and signed with a kick-ass agent all within two weeks of sending my first query letter.

-I wouldn’t hesitate to choose her as a mentor again.” – Ciannon Smart, YA author of A Witch of Bone and Briars.
-(Ciannon was mentored by Tomi Adeyemi and myself in Pitch Wars 2017)
+I wouldn’t hesitate to choose her as a mentor again.” – Ciannon Smart, author of the WITCHES STEEPED IN GOLD, coming 2021 from HarperTeen (Ciannon was mentored by Tomi Adeyemi and myself in Pitch Wars 2017)

 “Adalyn Grace has all the qualifications you’d want in an editor, but she’s also so much more than just a set of amazingly astute eagle eyes.
 She’s beyond patient, kind, and so easy to talk to about the story (and books in general.)
 She helped me whip up a gooey mess of ideas into a streamlined road map that made the entire book so much stronger.
 I recommend Adalyn to any writer who wants smart industry insight, complete (but kind) honesty, and the best book recommendations ever.” – Bethany Hensel, author and Pitch Wars 2017 mentee

 Writers from marginalized backgrounds are offered a 15% discount on all services except for the mentorship package, which is a 10% discount.
 If booking a promotional sale, additional discounts do not apply.

 Please be sure to mention this discount to me, so I know to apply it to the invoice.